mattzzw/kindle-gphotos/README.md

 * `sync2kindle.sh`: Simple rsync helper for development

 ## Kindle preparation:
+* Get a Kindle Paperwhite 2 or 3 (other models may also work with modifications to this code)
 * jailbreak the kindle (doh!)  --> [Mobileread Forum Thread](https://www.mobileread.com/forums/showthread.php?t=320564)
 * Install KUAL and MRPI (MRPI includes fbink)
 * Add USBnetworking and python (via MRPI)